-Note: If the entity receives an award under the same CFDA number from multiple grantors, the SEFA should have a subtotal for that CFDA number showing the total amount received from all sources.
+Note: If the entity receives an award under the same ALN from multiple awarding agencies, the SEFA should have a subtotal for that ALN showing the total amount received from all sources.

-Total Expenditures - Enter the combined total of all federal expenditures from pass- through and direct awards by CFDA number.
+Total Expenditures - Enter the combined total of all federal expenditures from pass- through and direct awards by ALN.

-Passed through to Subrecipients (requirement per 2 CFR§200.510(b)(4)):
+Column 6 Passed through to Subrecipients (requirement per 2 CFR§200.510(b)(4)):

-Use this column to report the total amount of expenditures provided to subrecipients from each federal program.
-This is an informational column that shows, of the amount of total expenditures of a program, how much was passed on to a subrecipient.
+Use this column to report the total amount of expenditures provided to subrecipients from each federal award.
+This is an informational column that shows, of the amount of total expenditures reported for an award, how much was passed on to a subrecipient.